dnocturne/Ada/README.md

 ## Important Note ❗

 Ada is coded and made for a few Lithuanian communities.
 I don't have an interest in making the discord bot multilingual or English.
 If you wish to add English support with libraries such as i18next or anything else.
 Make a Pull Request.
 Plenty of various tools exist to translate text from Lithuanian to English.
+The bot is meant to be multi-guilded and can be used in more than one discord server.

 ## Features 🚀